FAQs

 How many students are there in a class at the College?

 At David Game College, teaching is generally in small groups with no more than 10 students in a class.
 Students are therefore encouraged at all times to participate and there is plenty of time for them to receive personal attention from their tutors.
-Classes in many subjects are even smaller than this - average class size for A level and GCSE / IGSCE subjects is 8 students.
+Classes in many subjects are even smaller than this - average class size for A level and GCSE / IGCSE subjects is 8 students.
 Certain very popular subjects, e.g Maths & Economics, have more students in the class, but are given extra hours of class time to compensate for this.”

 Our students are placed at the most prestigious universities in the UK such as UCL, Imperial, LSE, Oxford and Cambridge.
-Students have entered for at least 60 other universities over the last 46 years.
+Students have entered for at least 60 other universities over the last 49 years.

-Who do I talk to if I have a problem?
+Who do i talk to if i have a problem?

 There are a number of staff that you can see if you have a problem, be it personal, academic or general.
 The Co-Principals are always at hand, as is the Head of GCSE and the student counsellor.
 Every GCSE / IGCSE and AS level student also has a Personal Tutor.
 Our students are encouraged to approach whichever member of staff they feel most comfortable with, and can be confident that their problems will be dealt with and resolved.
 The Reception staff are also at hand to help with general matters.